African Traders Guide

-Like we found in Indonesia with regard to the law on binary options, trading in South Africa is perfectly legal.
+Like we found in Indonesia about the law on binary options, trading in South Africa is perfectly legal.
 There is nothing that prohibits an individual from trading online.
-The industry is however unregulated which means that there is no protection offered to those who choose to trade.
-It also prevents genuine South African companies from brokering.
-So how do you choose a trader and what should you be looking for?
+The industry is however unregulated which means that there is no protection offered to those who choose to trade here.
+It also prevents good South African companies from brokering.
+So how do you select a company and what should you be looking for in features?

 Licensing And Regulation

-As there are no regulated South African brokers you are going to need to find an offshore broker.
-There are many European brokers that are licensed by CySEC, FCA, MiFID etc. Australia also have good brokers, look for an ASIC license.
-There are many to choose from, it's just a case of picking the right one for you.
+As there are no regulated South African brokers, you are going to need to find an offshore broker.
+CySEC, FCA or MiFID license many European brokers.
+Australia also has good brokers, look for an ASIC license.
+There are many to choose from, and it's just a case of picking the right one for you.

 Deals and Incentives

-If you are new to trading then you should probably look for a broker that offers a no deposit bonus.
-This allows you to try before you buy, so to speak.
-There are also deposit bonuses and trading contests to look out for as well.
+If you are new to trading, then you should probably look for a broker that offers a no deposit bonus.
+No deposit bonuses allow you to try before you buy.
+You should also take advantage of matched deposit bonuses, and trading contests so look out for them.

 Mobile Trading Tools